shanluzhineng/net-rpc/README.md

 ## Why does this fork exist?

-[net/rpc] has been [frozen since late 2016], which means no changes are accepted to the package, and none of the existing bugs will be fixed.
+[net/rpc] has been [frozen since late 2016], which means no new changes will be made to the package, and none of the existing bugs will be fixed.

 Consul uses `net/rpc` for almost all of its many RPC endpoints.
 Consul has started to use gRPC for some new RPC endpoints, but the work required to port all of the existing RPC